-In today’s economy, determining the value of your key employee is becoming the most important question a small business can ask.
-And businesses need to determine the answer to this question sooner rather than later — or their business survival could be in jeopardy.
+In today’s economy, the value of your key employees is becoming one of the most important questions on small business owners’ minds—and businesses need to come up with the answer to this question sooner rather than later, or their business survival could be in jeopardy.

 “Take away all my factories and my equipment.
 Take away my wealth.
 But leave me with my key people and in a short time I’ll have it all back again.” – Attributed to Andrew Carnegie